How to perform mail merge using Dictionary as data source

 document.Close

-The following code example shows GetDetails method which is used to get the data for mail merge.
+The following code example shows the GetDetails method which is used to get the data for mail merge.

 C#